sigasi/sigasi_insights/content/faq.md

 ## What is this MouseFeed pop-up?

-Many actions can be accessed using your mouse and using [Keyboard Shortcuts](/manual/keyshortcuts), e.g. copying text can be done either by clicking **Edit > Copy** or by pressing **Ctrl-C**.
+Many actions can be accessed using your mouse and using [Keyboard Shortcuts](/manual/keyshortcuts), e.g. copying text can be done either by clicking **Edit > Copy** or by pressing **Ctrl+C**.
 Of course, pressing a key combination is a lot faster than clicking in a menu.

 {{< figure src="/img/faq/mousefeed.png" alt="MouseFeed pop-up" >}}